cscade/BCS.client/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 [ecc]: http://www.embeddedcontrolconcepts.com/ "Welcome to Embedded Control Concepts"
-[api]: http://wiki.embeddedcc.com/index.php?title=Open_Interface_API "Open Interface API - ECC Learning Center"
+[api-docs]: http://www.embeddedcc.com/api-docs/ "Open Interface API - ECC Learning Center"